- Program credits required for completion: 36-60

 - Spring Suspension: July 1 for fall enrollment

 A SAP appeal must be submitted on or before the established deadline for the appropriate term and is subject to approval.
-SFS will review all appeals submitted and notify a student of its decision within 10-15 business days.
+Columbia Central will review all appeals submitted and notify a student of its decision within 10-15 business days.

-Students who have been suspended may be eligible to appeal their SAP standing and should speak with a SFS representative about the appeal process and requirements.
+Students who have been suspended may be eligible to appeal their SAP standing and should speak with a Columbia Central counselor about the appeal process and requirements.
 Students who complete the appeal process and are approved will be placed on probation.
 Students who are ineligible to appeal, whose appeal is denied or who fail to submit an appeal will remain on financial aid suspension.